Weltraumschaf/JUberblog/src/site/markdown/installation.md

 some meta data:

     <?juberblog
-        Navi:        some navigation
+        navigation:  some navigation
-        Description: some description.
+        description: some description.
-        Keywords:    some, keywords
+        keywords:    some, keywords
     ?>

 The syntax is  the same as for  XML preprocessor directives.
 So to  start it use